 - Satisfied colleagues also tend to retain customer satisfaction.

 - Less expense on HR and management due to the high turnovers.

 Besides, dissatisfied workers contribute to poor corporate culture and can disclose company information to competitors.
 On the other side, a professional worker can bring money and success to the company.
-For example, Scott Barshay made around $100 million for Swaine & Moore, one of the most prestigious law firms in the US.

 How to Choose a Professional